Xilmi/Rotp-Fusion/README.md

 - Some Achievements options.

 Later:
-Symetric nebulae in symetric galaxy.
+- Symmetric nebulae in symetric galaxy.
 - Some kind of positive monster like instead of attacking strong empires it defends weak empires
 - Stronger GNN filters
 - Stronger Warning filters